Nobody wants to fail. Not consciously anyway.

 It’s actually Newton’s first law: An object at rest will remain at rest unless acted on by an outside force.

 While Mr. Newton was referring to physical objects and the laws of physics, I think this applies equally to the laws of psychology, which is why it’s so much easier to stay where we are than change our habits.
-In her book Better Than Before: Mastering the Habits of Our Everyday Lives, Gretchen Rubin explores this topic and identifies “loopholes” that help us avoid changing and staying comfortable.

-When faced with the uncomfortable challenge of changing a financial habit (and, let’s be honest, they all end up being kind of uncomfortable at first!), our brain can subconsciously look for loopholes that will allow us to stay where we were and not make any progress.
+In fact, when faced with the uncomfortable challenge of changing a financial habit (and, let’s be honest, they all end up being kind of uncomfortable at first!), our brain can subconsciously look for loopholes that will allow us to stay where we were and not make any progress.

 Moral licensing loophole — “I’ve been so good, it’s okay for me to do this”